msztolcman/sendria/README.md

 * better support for macOS/OSX
 * links now opens in new tab/window (added 'target="blank"')
-* show message if there is no assets generated and info hoto to generate them
+* show message if there is no assets generated and info how to to generate them
 * added debugs for SMTP when in debug mode
 * added support for [Pipenv](https://docs.pipenv.org/)
 * HTML tab is default now when looking at particular message